 These are individuals that you personally refer to VIPKid.
 If that person is hired by VIPKid as a teacher, you will receive a one time bonus.

 So make sure when you refer others to VIPKid that you give them your unique referral number and tell them that for you to get credit they must use that number.
-I have referred 2 amazing teachers to VIPKid and I have had no issues! 🙂
+I have referred several amazing teachers to VIPKid and I’ve had no issues! 🙂

 11. Secondary Reward Systems

 In every class we teach, we give virtual stars to our students.
 But, some teachers aren’t aware that we are also required to use a secondary reward system.